Frodo45127/rpfm/docs_src/chapter_3_2_0.md

 - `Add…/Add Folder`: Allows you to add a folder and all his files to the PackFile.
 - `Add…/Add from PackFile`: Allows you to add files or folders from another PackFile to your PackFile.
 Just, select whatever you want to add, double click it and it'll be added to your PackFile, keeping his path.
 - `Create…/Create Folder`: Allows you to create an empty folder.
 Due to how PackFiles work empty folders are not saved so, if you want to keep the folder, add a file to it.
 Supports relative paths.
+- `Create…/Create AnimPack`: Allows you to create an empty AnimPack.
 - `Create…/Create DB`: Allows you to create an empty DB Table.
 - `Create…/Create Loc`: Allows you to create an empty Loc PackedFile.
 You can create his relative path too writing something like `folder1/folder2/file` instead of just the file name.
 - `Create…/Create Text`: Allows you to create an empty text file.
 ANY TEXT FILE (including lua, xml,...).
 You can create his relative path too writing something like `folder1/folder2/file` instead of just the file name.